Courses

 Background

-Starting from 2004 the course Sistemi Oleodinamici per l'Autoveicolo (Fluid Power System for Motor Vehicles, from 2011 Automotive Fluid Power Systems) is an elective 6-credit course of the M. Sc. in Automotive Engineering.
-From 2009 it is taught in English.
+Since 2004, the course Sistemi Oleodinamici per l'Autoveicolo (Fluid Power Systems for Motor Vehicles, renamed Automotive Fluid Power Systems in 2011) has been an elective 6-credit course in the M.Sc. program in Automotive Engineering.
+From 2009 onward, this course has been taught in English.

 Currently available courses